pharaofranz/frb-baseband/INSTALL.md

 FLEXPORT -- the communication port that particular jive5ab instance is listening on

 ## DSPSR
 1. In the top level directory of dspsr, create the file backends.list.
-It needs to contain the following line: sigproc fits vdif
+It needs to contain (at least) the following in one line:
+sigproc fits vdif
 2. Modify the file ./Kernel/Classes/OutputFile.C  You'll need to change line 69 in the following way:
 int oflag = O_WRONLY | O_CREAT | O_TRUNC | O_EXCL;  --> int oflag = O_WRONLY | O_CREAT | O_TRUNC ;